qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 -------------------------------------------------------------------

-We encourage users to use Qiita for their classes and/or workshops and to facilitate processing we urge  users to request a special reservation in the system.
+We encourage users to use Qiita for their classes and/or workshops and to facilitate processing we urge them to request a special reservation in the system.
 A reservation should help your and your participant jobs to move quicker in the system.
 If you are interested, please send us an email to qiita.help@gmail.com and add the name of your workshop/course, the number of participants, the expected days this will happen.
 Note that reservations are only available for analysis and not for sequencing processing, and that the reservation can be added/edited during the creation of the analysis or at any point within each individual analysis page.

+You can add the reservation string to the analysis at the time of creation (bottom of the creation page), or the analysis page via the reservation button (top right).
+Note that once the reservation time finished, your jobs will fail as the reservation will no longer exist so you will need to remove it - we suggest doing this before submitting new jobs.

 How to cite Qiita?
 ------------------